Office for Nuclear Regulation (ONR)

 Under UK law (the Health and Safety at Work Act 1974) employers are responsible for ensuring the safety of their workers and the public.
 This is just as true for a nuclear site as for any other.
 This responsibility is reinforced for nuclear installations by the Nuclear Installations Act 1965 (NIA).
 Under the relevant statutory provisions of the NIA, a site cannot have nuclear plant on it unless the user has been granted a site licence by the HSE.

-The Environment Agency was set up by the 1995 Environment Act.
+The EA was set up by the 1995 Environment Act.
 As a non-departmental public body, its main sponsors are the Department for Environment, Food & Rural Affairs (DEFRA) and the Welsh Assembly Government (WAG).

-As the most important environmental regulator in England and Wales, the Agency's principal role is to protect and enhance the environment and to contribute towards sustainable development.
+As the most important environmental regulator in England and Wales, the EA’s principal role is to protect and enhance the environment and to contribute towards sustainable development.
 Its work involves:

-The Agency regularly inspects and monitors licence-holders to make sure that the standards they have set are being met.
+The EA regularly inspects and monitors nuclear licence-holders to make sure that the standards they have set are being met.

-Each UK site has an Environment Agency inspector who works closely with personnel on a wide range of environmental management plans.
+Each UK site has an EA inspector who works closely with personnel on a wide range of environmental management plans.

 Scottish Environment Protection Agency (SEPA)